kubernetes/enhancements/keps/sig-cloud-provider/2436-controller-manager-leader-migration/README.md

 ###### How can someone using this feature know that it is working for their instance?

 - [X] Other (treat as last resort)
+  - The `Lease` resource used in the migration can be watched for transition of leadership and timing information.
-  - Details: The cluster administrator SHOULD have access to logs and metrics during cluster upgrade.
+  - logs and metrics can directly indicate the status of migration.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

-N/A. This feature is short-lived and only active during cluster upgrade.
+Leader Migration is designed to ensure availability of controller managers during upgrade, and this feature will not affect SLOs of controller managers.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?